Diageo & Pilot Lite launch Pulpex

 13 July 2020

-Diageo, makers of Johnnie Walker, Smirnoff and Guinness, has today announced a new partnership with Pilot Lite that has created the world’s first ever 100% PET free paper-based spirits bottle, made entirely from sustainably sourced wood.
-The bottle will debut with Johnnie Walker, the world’s number one Scotch Whisky, in early 2021.
+Diageo has announced a new partnership with Pilot Lite to create the world’s first 100% PET-free paper-based spirits bottle, made entirely from sustainably sourced wood.

 Pulpex Limited (www.pulpex.com) is a new world-leading sustainable packaging technology company and, to ensure that the technology can be used in every area of life, it has established a partner consortium of world leading FMCG companies in non-competing categories including Unilever, and PepsiCo, with further partners expected to be announced later in the year.
 The consortium partners are each expecting to launch their own branded paper bottles, based on Pulpex Limited’s design and technology, in 2021.